-The 2019 Stream Survey (RSRA) Training is full.
-If you are interested in joining the wait list, please submit your information below.
+The 2019 Stream Survey Training has past.
+If you are interested in joining us in 2020, please submit your information below.

 This method collects data on the stream’s characteristics such as vegetation and insect life.
 A score is generated for water quality, hydrogeomorpohology, fish and aquatic habitat, riparian vegetation, and terrestrial wildlife habitat.

 Wild Utah Project also created and maintains a database for housing those data.
 The database provides a centralized location for many small-scale restoration projects to be compiled.
 The database can be used to support an understanding of stream and riparian restoration on a landscape level.

 Learn how to conduct the RSRA at our annual training and then join us in the field to do the stream assessments.

 Training Required?
 Thursday, June 6 to Sunday, June 9, 2019